Otto Smik: Battle of France

 On 15 March 1939 Nazi Germany partitioned the Second Czechoslovak Republic.
 Bratislava remained the capital of the Slovak Republic, which became a client state of Germany.
-Smik decided to escape to France to fight Germany.
+Smik, being Jewish, decided to escape to France to fight Germany.
 On 18 March 1940 he crossed illegally into Hungary, planning to reach the French Consulate in Budapest.
 Hungarian authorities arrested him and detained him in Toloncház prison, but was soon released.

 Smik obtained a false passport and joined 12 other Czechoslovak refugees.
 People smugglers got them into Yugoslavia by helping them to cross the River Drava near Terezino Polje in Sava Banovina.
 They reached Zagreb, where they joined a larger group of Czechoslovak refugees.
 The group travelled through Bulgaria to Thessaloniki in Greece, whence they went by train to Istanbul in Turkey.
 There they crossed the Bosphorus and continued by train to Beirut in French-ruled Lebanon.
 There they embarked on the Messageries Maritimes passenger ship Mariette Pacha which took them to Marseille in France.

 By now Germany had conquered the Netherlands and Belgium and reached the River Somme in northern France.
 Smik and his compatriots disembarked in Marseille in the south of France just as Operation Dynamo was evacuating encircled British, French and Belgian troops from Dunkirk in the north.

 On 3 June 1940 Smik joined the Czechoslovak Army, which the Czechoslovak government-in-exile had reconstituted in France since October 1939.
 He was posted to a Czechoslovak training unit in Agde on the coast of Languedoc, where he applied to transfer to the Czechoslovak Air Force group in the French Armée de l'Air.

 But the Armée de l'Air was now fighting the Luftwaffe's increasing air supremacy and had no spare resources to train any more Czechoslovak recruits.
 On 5 June German forces launched Fall Rot to advance west and south from the Somme, and on 22 June France capitulated.
 Czechoslovaks based in Agde evacuated 30 km west to Vendres, where on 24 June the Elder Dempster Lines ship Apapa rescued them.
 The ship brought them to Liverpool in England on 7 July.